wtsia/CS-notes/Tradeoffs.md

     - useful for DNS, email, high available systems
 - Strong consistency: after write, read will see it, data is replicated synchronously
     - used in file systems like RDBMSes, or systems that need transactions

+#### Summary:
+Weak, Eventual, and Strong differ by how accurately a write will be able to be be seen by a read, where Strong will have reads able to read writes right after execution, and goes in example ranking weakest to strongest from Video Chat, to email, to file systems.

+### Availability Patterns
+2 complementary patterns: fail-over and replication

+- Fail-over:
+    - Active-passive: AP FO, heartbeats are sent between active and passive servers on standby.
+Upon interruption, the passive server takes the active IP address and takes over
+        - master-slave failover
+    - Active-active: both servers managin traffic, spreading load.
+        - public facing servers require DNS know about public IPs of both.
+        - Internal facing, app logic needs to know both servers.
+        - master-master failover
+    - Disadvantages: adds more hardware and complexity, and potential loss of data if active fails before new writes can be replicated to passive
+- Replication
+    - master-slave, master-master
+- Availability in numbers - quantified by uptime/downtime as a % of time service is available
+    - measured in units of 9s, 99.99% availabilty is 4 9s